SRvSaha/CoWinVaccineSlotFinder/README.md

 - [x] Telemetry Metadata of Booking for Updating Statistics to see how the App is helping others.
 No Personal Information to be taken.
 - [ ] Cross Platform Support
 - [ ] Integration of Notification Engine with Telegram Bot/Webhook Endpoint
-- [ ] Debug Mode to be Developed to trace any bug/issue reported in User's Machine while running the Application
+- [ ] Debug Mode Detailed Logging to be Developed to trace any bug/issue reported in User's Machine while running the Application
 - [ ] Auto Notifier/Auto OTP Reading functionality to be added for seamless flow

 ## Technical Details